We have three decades of experience working in India.

 - Supported affordable and innovative Samadhan online platform for the registering complaints with public officials through a low-cost SMS, which has increased social accountability.
 Nearly 800 complaints were fully resolved through the platform last year

 Though school enrolment is high, resource scarcity, large classroom sizes and skills gaps lead to poor quality of learning in India’s classrooms.
-Recent surveys have shown that 4/10 children who have completed four years of school still cannot read or write.
-Official statistics show a gulf between literacy rates of urban (86%) compared with rural children (71%).
+Recent surveys have shown that 4 out of every 10 children who have completed four years of school still cannot read or write.
+Official statistics show a gulf between literacy rates of urban (86%) and rural children (71%).

-We technological approaches and the innovative thinking of our private sector partners to find solutions to educating everyone.
-These include literacy training for in-service teachers through community and national volunteers, remedial teaching projects and the development of teaching and learning resources.
+Our private sector partners, through new technological approaches and innovative thinking, find solutions to help us educate everyone.
+For example, literacy training for in-service teachers through community and national volunteers, remedial teaching projects and the development of teaching and learning resources.

 - 450 government teachers improved their English language teaching in 300 schools in Jharkhand, Delhi and Bundi districts since receiving training through VSO

 - Innovative literacy learning plans delivered via text led to increased literacy test scores

 Delivering literacy via SMS